jodros/extend.sile/README.md

 All details are still to be written in the documentation...

+## Installing

+Just run `luarocks --local install extend.sile`, or clone this repository and then run `luarocks --local make`.

 ## Requirements

 I can't say whether it works with older versions of SILE since I'm always using the latest one and won't waste my time testing it.